 Program Fee and Other Expenses

-In addition to the program fee (see table below), visiting dentists are responsible for housing, food, and medical/dental insurance fees as well as for visa, travel and personal expenses.
+In addition to the program fee (see table below), students are responsible for housing, food, and medical/dental insurance fees as well as for visa, travel, and personal expenses.
 Neither the College of Dentistry nor the Department of Pediatric Dentistry will assist participants with travel or living expenses, or help secure outside funding.
-For visa purposes, visiting dentists must be able to show that they can meet the minimum support requirements for themselves and their dependents.
+For visa purposes, students must be able to show that they can meet the minimum support requirements for themselves and their dependents.

 $50,000 /nine months